2013 Seve Trophy

 The 2013 Seve Trophy by Golf+, the eighth edition of the Seve Trophy, was played 3–6 October at Golf de Saint-Nom-la-Bretèche in France.
 The team captain for Great Britain and Ireland was Sam Torrance, while the captain for Continental Europe was José María Olazábal.
 The contest took place at the same time as the 2013 Presidents Cup, unlike 2009 and 2011 when it was scheduled during the PGA Tour's FedEx Cup playoffs.
 Continental Europe won the tournament by 15 to 13, their first victory since 2000.

 Format

-The teams will compete over four days with five fourball matches on both Thursday and Friday, four foursomes matches on Saturday morning, a further four foursomes matches on Saturday afternoon and ten singles matches on Sunday.
-This means that a total of 28 points are available with 14½ points required for victory.
-This will be the first Seve Trophy without any greensome matches.
+The teams competed over four days with five fourball matches on both Thursday and Friday, four foursomes matches on Saturday morning, a further four foursomes matches on Saturday afternoon and ten singles matches on Sunday.
+This means that a total of 28 points were available with 14½ points required for victory.
+This was the first Seve Trophy without any greensome matches.

-The total prize fund will be €1,750,000.
+The total prize fund was €1,750,000.